 Plastic surgeons follow a similar path as many cosmetic surgeons.
 However, after finishing medical school they complete a residency and/or fellowship in plastic surgery, and then may become certified by the American Board of Plastic Surgery.
 At this point, a plastic surgeons additional training in cosmetic surgery is optional.
 If they choose, they may take steps to gain experience in cosmetic surgery through a fellowship training program, workshops, seminars and lectures, and then become certified by the American Board of Cosmetic Surgery after having completed the necessary requirements.

 Board certification is extremely important in determining a surgeon's qualifications.
 Each of the aforementioned certifying boards has very different requirements and measures a physician's education and experience in different fields.
 It is important that the public as well as healthcare professionals understand these differences so patients can make informed decisions when choosing a surgeon for a specific procedure, whether it is a cosmetic or plastic surgeon.
-Education and patient safety are at the very core of the American Academy of Cosmetic Surgery (AACS) mission to advance the specialty of cosmetic surgery and quality patient care.
-As the only Academy for providing continuing medical education to cosmetic surgeons, AACS believes adhering to these principles provides the public with reassurance of the formal training and advanced education of cosmetic surgeons.
+Education and patient safety are at the very core of the American Academy of Cosmetic Surgery's mission to advance the specialty of cosmetic surgery and quality patient care.

 Q. What does it mean to be "Board Certified"?